SidheshwarSarangal/Chrome-ext-webpage-data/README.md

 # 🚀 Chrome-ext-webpage-data

+## 📄 License Notice

-> 📢 **License Notice:** This code is copyrighted © 2025 Sidheshwar Sarangal.
+**Copyright © 2025 Sidheshwar Sarangal**
+All rights reserved.

+This repository may be **cloned from github repo and used** for personal purposes only.
-> All rights reserved.
-No part of this repository may be copied, used, modified, or distributed without **explicit written permission**.
+It may **not be copied, modified, or distributed** in any form without **explicit written permission** from the author.

+No license is granted beyond basic usage and cloning.

-> For inquiries, contact sidheshwar.sarangal@gmail.com.
+For permissions or inquiries, please contact: **sidheshwar.sarangal@gmail.com**

 ---